Before you start cleaning your cooker, please:

 - Do not use cleaning products with a chlorine or acidic base.

-Copper-based or aluminium cookware may cause metallic staining.
+Copper-based or aluminum cookware may cause metallic staining.
 These stains show as a metallic sheen on the cooktop.
 If the cooktop is not cleaned after every use and the stains are allowed to burn onto the surface, they may react with the glass and will no longer be removable.
 To help prevent such damage, clean the cooktop after every use and apply a glass cooktop conditioner.

-Cleaning melts and spillovers
+Cleaning Melts and Spillovers

 Anything that melts onto the ceramic glass surface or food spills with a high sugar content may cause pitting of the ceramic glass surface if they are left there to cool.
 Examples include:

-- sugar, sugary syrups, jams and jellies
+- Sugar, Sugary syrups, jams and jellies.

-- vegetables and vegetable water with a high sugar content eg peas, sweet corn, beetroot.
+- Vegetables and vegetable water with a high sugar content eg peas, sweet corn, beetroot.
 Remove these spills immediately with a special razor blade cooktop scraper, taking care not to scratch the glass.
 Follow the steps below:

 - Turn the element off and carefully scrape the spill to a cool area of the cooktop surface.